Exploring South Africa's Northern KwaZulu-Natal: Our Digital Marketing Team for Tourism Went on Safari

 With an office based in Stellenbosch, our team of digital marketers for tourism know the winelands, Garden Route and West Coast better than most, but when it comes to Northern KwaZulu-Natal they need 'refreshers' every then and now.
 Luckily, one of our clients, Isibindi Africa Lodges, invited us to experience their lodges stretching from the iSimangaliso Wetland Park to the Hluhluwe-iMfolozi Game Park.
 Here's how it went:

 Meet The Digital Marketing for Tourism Team

 It was always going to be an adventure - especially when one considers our team.
 One of us had (dare we say it) never been on a 'proper' guided safari before - yet she called herself a ‘South African’?
-However, our rental car driver was a seasoned safari-goer who spent weeks in the Mara doing her Masters - talk about choosing the right thesis topic!
+However, our company founder is a seasoned safari-goer who spent weeks in the Mara doing her Masters - talk about choosing the right thesis topic!
 We also had a budding film director who is always looking for people to meet and content to capture.
 We may have looked like an odd bunch, but our goal was to experience places few have seen and leave with real stories to share with the world in the hopes of driving more direct bookings for our client, Isibindi Africa Lodges.

 Thonga Beach Lodge - "Are We Even In South Africa?"
 Asked Our Digital Marketers